Employment

 We provide a variety of services to youth on the Olympic Peninsula.
 These services and programs include free meals, academic tutoring, art lessons, gardening clubs and more.
 Join our team and help support these programs.

-We are seeking a highly organized, positive, and community-minded individual to fulfill the roles of the Unit Director at the Turner Unit and as a Site Director for the Roosevelt School Site coming this fall.
+We are seeking a highly organized, positive, and community-minded individual to fulfill the roles of the Unit Director at the Turner Unit and as a Program/Behavior Support Specialist in Sequim

-The Roosevelt Site Director is responsible for the daily operations of the Boys & Girls Clubs of the Olympic Peninsula school site at Roosevelt Elementary School.
+The Porgram and Behavior Support Specialist responsible for planning, coordinating, and supervising high-quality youth development programsat the Boys & Girls Clubs of the Olympic Peninsula at the Carroll C Kendall Club.
 The Turner Unit Director is responsible for the daily operations of the Boys & Girls Clubs of the Olympic Peninsula Club on Lauridsen Boulevard.

 Both positions include oversight of the USDA food service program administered by BGCOP.
-The primary focus of this role is to deliver comprehensive, outcome-driven programs that promote academic success, healthy lifestyles, and good character in a safe, engaging environment.
-The Site Director supervises, trains, and supports site staff and volunteers; addresses personnel matters; manages overall site operations; and fosters strong, collaborative relationships with school partners and families.
+The primary focus of this role is to deliver comprehensive, outcome-driven programs that promote academic success, healthy lifestyles, and good character in a safe, engaging environment. leadership staff supervises, trains, and supports Club staff and volunteers; addresses member and/or personnel matters; manages overall site operations; and fosters strong, collaborative relationships with school partners and families.

 See job posting on Indeed for more information